ramonaharrison/meshNYC/README.md

 # meshNYC

-meshNYC is a prototype p2p messaging app for the Android platform (API level 14+).
+meshNYC is a p2p messaging prototype for the Android platform (API level 14+).
+It allows users to relay messages between nearby devices without a central router or cellular service.
 It was created in less than 48 hours for the Access Code 2.1 Hackthon on August 1 - 3, 2015, where it won first place.

 ## Installation